cdevents/presentations/2022-09-16-osseu-devops-metrics-through-cdevents/presentation.marp.md

 ![bg contain](images/spec-sdk-poc-2-extra.svg)

 <!--
-So if we want to send an event such as ServiceDeployed in a language for which we have an SDK, we can get quite a lot of help on the way.
+So if we want to send an event such as PipelineRunQueuedEvent in a language for which we have an SDK, we can get quite a lot of help on the way.
 -->

 ---